-The posterior inference task of Segway estimates for each position of interest the probability that the model has a particular segment label given the data.
-This information is delivered in a series of numbered wiggle files, one for each segment label.
+The posterior inference task of Segway estimates for each position of interest the probability that the model has a particular resolution-sized section given the data.
+The posterior output does not fall on segment boundaries since segment duration is itself probabilistically modeled.
+This information is delivered in a series of numbered BED files, one for each segment label.
 In hierarchical segmentation mode, setting the -output-label option to full or subseg will cause segway to produce a wiggle file for each sublabel instead, identified using the label and the sublabel in the file name before the file extension.
 For example, the bedGraph file for label 0, and sublabel 1 would be called posterior0.1.bedGraph.
 The individual values will vary from 0 to 100, showing the percentage probability at each position for the label in that file.
-In most positions, the value will be 0 or 100, and substantially reproduce the Viterbi path determined from the identify task.
-The posterior task uses the same options for specifying a model and parameters as identify.
+In most positions, the value will be 0 or 100, and substantially reproduce the Viterbi path determined from the annotate task.
+The posterior task uses the same options for specifying a model and parameters as annotate.